tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/04_step2.md

 ### Article 1

-**SEO-Optimized Title:** Quantum Mindfulness: Unlock Your Reality – How Your Inner Attitude Shapes Everything
+ Quantum Mindfulness: Unlock Your Reality – How Your Inner Attitude Shapes Everything

 **Article Body:**